xmake-io/xmake/CONTRIBUTING.md

 * Write good commit messages.
 * Use the same coding conventions as the rest of the project.
 * Ensure your edited codes with four spaces instead of TAB.
+* Please commit code to `dev` branch and we will merge into `master` branch in feature

 # 贡献代码